- PAPER FUND

 There’s a moat between the mouth and the money.

-We built a structural wall — we call it the air-gap — between what the AI says and what actually trades.
+We built a structural wall — the air-gap — between what the AI says and what actually trades.
 By design, the language model literally cannot pull the trigger.
 It can be wrong, loud, and confident all at once, and the worst that happens is a bad take on camera — not a bad fill in the book.

 05